 Jesus was crucified.
 He died and was buried on Friday, before the setting of the sun, which was the first of the three days in the grave.
 During the silent rest in the tomb on Saturday, the Sabbath of the Lord, Christ went to the realm of the shadow of death.
-Not as One bound to it, but, on the contrary, as the Triumphant One who conquers death and provides a way back from the expulsion of Adam and Eve for the benefit of all.
+He did not enter that realm as One bound to it, but, on the contrary, as the Triumphant One who conquers death and provides a way back from the expulsion of Adam and Eve for the benefit of all.
 Jesus Christ conquered and still conquers because He is the same yesterday, today, and forever.
-Christ's victory is famously conveyed by the Greek Christogram ICXC NIKA, which literally means "Jesus Christ Conquers."
+Christ's victory is famously conveyed by the Greek Christogram ICXC NIKA (IHEOYE XPIETOE NIKA), which means "Jesus Christ Conquers."

-It was still dark, early in the morning on Sunday, the third day.
+It was still dark early in the morning on Sunday, the third day.
 Jesus strips Hades of its power and resurrects humanity by His Resurrection.
 In the Church's hymns for today, we proclaim, "Today a sacred Pascha has been revealed to us . . .
 Pascha of delight . . .
 With joy, let us embrace one another.
 Pascha, the ransom from sorrow!
 Today from the sepulcher, Christ emerged resplendently as from a bridal chamber."